Bhupesh-Bajpai/ChatStreamApp/README.md

-# ChatStreamApp

-This is video chat app made with react server.io and web rtc where user do video call on same room by send stream.
+This is a video chat app built with React, Socket.io, and WebRTC.
+The app allows users to initiate video calls in the same room by sending streams.

-use npm i after clone this project.

-You will give me suggestion also what improvment we will do for this
+Getting Started

+To get started with the project, follow these steps:

+Clone the repository.
+Run npm install to install the required dependencies.